Baylor University: Greek organizations

-NPHC Fraternities and Sororities

 LGBT organizations

-For many years, LGBT student organizations received no official recognition at Baylor University.
-The university had stated that the subject of sexual orientation was "too complex" for a student group to handle.
-However, in April of 2022, Baylor chartered an official LGBT organization called Prism that follows the University's "Statement on Human Sexuality."
+In 2013, a university official said that Baylor could not have an LGBTQ student organization on campus because of the complexity of the issue.
+In 2021, an unofficial LGBTQ student organization on campus, Gamma Alpha Upsilon, or GAY in Greek letters, was founded.
+In 2022, Baylor chartered an official LGBT organization called "Prism", that follows the University's "Statement on Human Sexuality", which affirms "purity in singleness and fidelity in marriage between a man and a woman as the biblical norm" and prohibits advocacy groups from promoting "understandings of sexuality that are contrary to biblical teaching", including "homosexual behavior".

 Student activities

 Every semester, students participate in various intramural sports.
 Students build teams within campus organizations, sororities/fraternities, residence halls, and personal friend groups.
 As of Fall 2022, Baylor offers these intramural sports:

 Golden Wave Band

 The Baylor University Golden Wave Band (BUGWB) is the halftime entertainment for Baylor football.
 The 340-member band attends every home football game and sometimes travels to away games.
 The band's name dates back to 1928 when, while on tour in West Texas, observers noted that the band members' gold uniforms looked like a giant "golden wave" sweeping over the landscape.